CBSR-Biobank/biobank/docs/client_manual_installation.md

    *I.e. on Windows you will now have the `C:\Users\_userid_\BioBank\BioBank`.
 On Linux you will have `/opt/BioBank/BioBank`.*

-3. This step depends on the operating system you are using.
-If you are using Microsoftw Windows, skip this step.
+3. This step applies only to Mac OSX or Linux.
+If you are using Microsoft Windows, skip this step.

   1. Mac and Linux users need to install a Java 6 runtime environment that corresponds to their operating system.
 Please see the following web page for download instructions: